|

 Extraction of mescaline from Trichocereus panchanoi

-San Pedro (Trichocereus panchanoi, or less commonly Echinopsis panchanoi) is a fast-growing columnar cactus native to the Andes of Peru and Ecuador.
-It can be grown indoors in the UK and is also available in powdered form.
+San Pedro (Trichocereus or Echinopsis panchanoi) is a fast-growing columnar cactus native to the Andes of Peru and Ecuador.
+Peruvian Torch (Trichocereus peruvianus or Echinopsis peruviana) is a similar species with longer spines.
+They can be grown indoors in the UK and are also available in powdered form.
 Estimates of mescaline content vary but most contain around 0.5% by dry weight (cacti are at least 90% water).
 Eating the raw cactus is very nauseating and delays the onset of effects, while aqueous extractions are inefficient and give poor yields.
 Chemical methods however are highly efficient and even crude extractions reduce the amount of material consumed to minuscule proportions.

 Theory

 Traditionally an acid-base extraction is used, although acidification is not strictly necessary.
 After removing the spines the cactus is chopped up and pureed in a blender with deionised water.
 It is then basified with sodium hydroxide and extracted with a non-polar solvent, usually at least three times - shaken, not stirred!
 The mescaline freebase is highly soluble in the non-polar but virtually insoluble in the aqueous phase, so the non-polar is separated off and evaporated to give a crude extract.
-The preferred choice of non-polar for this application is xylene (or toluene), as freebase mescaline is virtually insoluble in the more readily available naphtha (lighter fluid).
+The preferred choice of non-polar for this application is xylene, as freebase mescaline is virtually insoluble in the more readily available naphtha (lighter fluid).
+Toluene can be used as a less smelly alternative to xylene but forms an emulsion after shaking and can't be fully separated with a pipette from dilute acid.
 Mescaline will remain in solution when xylene is placed in a freezer, so this is a convenient method for separating the phases and reduces fumes.
 Mescaline salts can be produced, if required, by shaking the extracted non-polar solvent with a solution of a volatile or non-volatile acid.
 A pH meter can be used to determine when the extraction is complete, as the reading should not increase after shaking with the non-polar and separating off.
 (Ensure that the meter is dried thoroughly after use as any residual xylene will attack the plastic casing.)
 Citric acid is safest to use, although non-volatile, so any excess acid will be present in the end product.
 Hydrochloric acid is volatile and should be evaporated off in a fume cupboard ideally, as the fumes are extremely hazardous.
 Acetic acid (distilled vinegar) also creates highly acidic fumes when concentrated but is less suitable as the resulting salt absorbs moisture from the atmosphere.

 Chemicals and Equipment